filipvabrousek/JS-Algorithms/1 - SIMPLE-NET.md

 * interconected group of nodes, similiar to the neurons in human brain

 ## Phase 1
-* input -> hidden units -> outputs (feedforward network)
-* each unit receives input from the unit to its left, inputs are multiplied by the weight of the connections they travle along
-* every unit adds the total sum
-* if this sum is bigger than the treshold, the ubit fires and triggers units on the right
+* neuron takes the value of a connected neuron and multiples  it with connection weight
+* sum of all connected neurons + bias gets passed into sigmoid function which transforms the value to number between 0 and 1
+* passed into next neuron

 ## Phase 2
 * learn using going backwards (backpropagation)
-* comparing output desired one
+* comparing output with the desired one
-* using the difference to modify weight of the connections between units
+* using the difference (error) to multiply it with the weights of the connections between units
+* repeat for a desired number of iterations

 ![neural network](https://upload.wikimedia.org/wikipedia/commons/thumb/4/46/Colored_neural_network.svg/296px-Colored_neural_network.svg.png)